microsoft/vscode-cpptools/Extension/readme.developer.md

 ignored by `git` This will not show untracked files that are not ignored (ie, new files that you could add to the repository)

+> #### `yarn show new` - shows new files that are not git ignored This shows the files in the repository that are not tracked and are not ignored by `git`.

 <hr>

 ### `yarn clean`